Ezekiel Elliott Contract: Salary & How Much Cowboys Will Pay RB

 Numbers provided by Spotrac.com

-“If I am Zeke, and the Cowboys send me an offer anything less or equal to Todd Gurley, it’s going straight to voicemail,” Thomas wrote.
+“If I am Zeke, and the Cowboys send me an offer anything less or equal to Todd Gurley, it’s going straight to voicemail,” Thomas wrote on Twitter.
 “They can’t honestly think he would accept anything less than to be the highest paid running back.
 It’s just an insult to even start anywhere below that number.”

 Impact of Ezekiel Elliott’s Extended Holdout